 People often cry at funerals, during sad movies, and when listening to sad songs.
 But other people may find themselves crying while having heated conversations with others, confronting someone they’re angry with, or talking about something important.

 This kind of crying can cause embarrassment and confusion.
 The good news is that with time, you can learn how to control it.

 You should also ask yourself if your crying really is a problem.
 Sometimes, through our tears we release emotions that are penned up and need to be expressed.
 There are times when crying can help you to actually feel better.

 If you cry a lot, you may feel self-conscious.
 It may feel like people are taking you less seriously when they see you cry, or you may feel weak (which isn’t really true).

 But if you cry a lot, it may mean you’re having difficulty dealing with your stress.
 Or you might feel helpless when stuck in certain situations or talking to certain people.
-Or, according to research, you might be stressed out by, or have trouble reading, people’s facial expressions.
+Or, according to

 Learning how to control your stress can sometimes help you better control your tears.
 Here are some tips to help you stop crying quickly:

 - Tilt your head up slightly to prevent tears from falling.
 The tears will collect at the bottom of your eyelids so they don’t run down your face.
 This can stop the flow of tears and redirect your focus.